Generic Name and Formulations:

 Attention deficit hyperactivity disorder.

 <6yrs: not established.
 Individualize. ≥6yrs: 30mg once daily in AM.
-May increase at 1-week intervals by 10mg or 20mg per day; max 70mg/day.
+May adjust in increments of 10mg or 20mg per day at weekly intervals; max 70mg/day.
 Swallow whole or may dissolve contents of capsule in water, take immediately (do not subdivide caps).